Recurrence, transience and anti-concentration of Rademacher random walks: Introduction

 To address the case where $(a_n)_{n \ge 1}$ is bounded, we prove the following lemma, which extends a theorem of Bhattacharya and Volkov \cite[Theorem 2]{bhattacharya2023recurrence}.

 \begin{lemma} Let $\left(a_n\right)_{n \geq 1}$ be a sequence of real numbers such that $\sum_{n=1}^\infty a_n^2 = \infty$, and let $X = (X_n)_{n \ge 0}$ be the associated Rademacher random walk.
 Then, almost surely, $X$ is unbounded below and unbounded above, and in particular, $X$ changes sign infinitely often. \end{lemma} In \cite{bhattacharya2023recurrence} it was shown that $X$ changes sign infinitely often almost surely under the stronger assumption that $\left(a_n\right)$ is a non-decreasing sequence of positive reals.
-Note that the condition $\sum_{n=1}^\infty a_n^2 = \infty$ is necessary, since otherwise $X_n$ almost surely converges to a random limit.
-When $X$ converges, it changes sign only finitely many times.
+Note that the condition $\sum_{n=1}^\infty a_n^2 = \infty$ is necessary, since if $\sum_{n=1}^\infty a_n^2 < \infty$ then $X_n$ almost surely converges to a random limit.
+When $X$ converges to a non-zero limit, it changes sign only finitely many times.
+Also, $X$ converges to $0$ with positive probability only if $a_n = 0$ for all sufficiently large $n$; this is a consequence of the Erd\H{o}s--Littlewood--Offord anti-concentration inequality, Lemma~\ref{lem:ELO} below.
+In this case $X$ also does not change sign infinitely often.
+Hence, $X$ changes sign infinitely often if and only if $\sum_{n=1}^\infty a_n^2 = \infty$.

 Lemma~\ref{L3} implies that if the sequence $(a_n)$ is bounded, say $a_n \le C$ for all $n$, and $\sum_{n=1}^\infty a_n^2 = \infty$, then $\mathbb{P}(|X_n| < C \text{ i.o.}) = 1$, so the Rademacher random walk is weakly recurrent.
 Recall that if $\sum_{n=1}^\infty a_n^2$ converges, then the Rademacher random walk converges to a random limit and the walk is also weakly recurrent.
 Putting these two cases together gives the following corollary. \begin{corollary} If the sequence $(a_n)_{n \ge 1}$ is bounded, the associated Rademacher random walk is weakly recurrent. \end{corollary} We also have another immediate corollary of Lemma~\ref{L3}: \begin{corollary} If the sequence $(a_n)_{n \ge 1}$ satisfies $\sum_{n=1}^\infty a_n^2 = \infty$ and $a_n \to 0$ as $n \to \infty$, then the associated Rademacher random walk is topologically recurrent. \end{corollary} This is a special case of the well-known fact (which it easily implies by conditioning on the step sizes) that any symmetric random walk with bounded but not necessarily identically distributed steps is weakly recurrent.